STATE OFFICERS

 -

-Background: From Idaho’s River of No Return, Lizzie Mueller proudly represents the Salmon FFA Chapter as the 2025–2026 Idaho FFA State Vice President.
-A proud product of rural roots, Lizzie has dedicated herself to leadership and service through both FFA and 4-H. Her Supervised Agricultural Experience (SAE)—managing a breeding and market hog business—has taught her the value of grit, responsibility, and meaningful work.
+Background: From Idaho’s hometown of the University of Idaho, Samantha Smith proudly represents the Moscow FFA Chapter as the 2026–2027 Idaho FFA State Vice President.
+A proud product of agricultural love and learning, Samantha has dedicated herself to leadership and service through both FFA and 4-H. Her Supervised Agricultural Experience (SAE) S&Q Club Lambs has taught her the value of grit, responsibility, and meaningful work.

 SECRETARY